-With the arrival of the hot season (Dec-May) comes many things in Galapagos, one of which is marine iguana mating season.
+With the arrival of the hot season (Dec-May) comes many things in Galapagos, one of which is marine iguana breeding season.
 At first glance, one might consider it rather peculiar for marine iguanas to begin their mating season during this relatively odd time of the year.
 Why inconvenient?
 Principally because water temperatures rise, meaning that the presence of nutritious algae in the ocean – one of the marine iguanas’ largest sources of food – drops substantially.
-In a nutshell, this means that marina iguana mating season begins right when food supplies are at their all-time lowest.
+In a nutshell, this means that marina iguana breeding season begins right when food supplies are at their all-time lowest.
 But this is, in fact, part of their instinctual strategy, so to speak.

-Females, on the other hand, invest this saved up energy into finding a suitable place to lay their eggs.
+Females iguanas, on the other hand, invest this saved up energy into finding a suitable place to lay their eggs.
 A large amount of their energy is spent testing or “probing” different areas as they search for a suitable place to lay their eggs.
 They check for moisture and make sure there isn’t too much debris in the way of their nesting site.
 Once they find a perfect nesting spot, they dig a hole about 1-foot/0.3-meters deep to lay their eggs inside and then cover it.
 Worth noting is that the act of laying eggs entails a considerable consumption of energy, too.
 Females will also defend claim their nesting territory, if necessary.

 The eggs that are laid are oval-shaped with a leathery, soft feel to them – squishy almost.
 This is a natural adaptation that helps foster embryo development.
 The shell creates a permeable layer through which water and moisture are able to get in and help with the development of the embryo.